 Introduction to Agile Model

 In the software development life cycle, there are many approaches for developers and stakeholders.
 One of the very effective methods in SDLC is the Agile Model.
 The agile model focuses on the continuous iteration of both development and testing.
-The agile model process in SDLC makes it easier for developers in team interaction and gives the customer the complete idea of the ongoing project and make any changes if required.
+The agile model process in SDLC makes it easier for developers in team interaction and gives the customer the complete idea of the ongoing project and makes any changes if required.
 This makes the developers make the changes as per the customer’s interaction and saves a lot of time in rework.
-As this approach works for hand in hand in development and testing, the developers and testers work together.
+As this approach works hand in hand in development and testing, the developers and testers work together.

 Agile Testing Methodology

 Agile testing uses different types of methods based on development style.
 Below listed are agile testing methodologies:

 Whenever there is a rapid change in the project, scrum is used in the Agile model.
 Scrum mainly focuses on customer delivery in a continuous iterative model.

 Each work in a team is divided into sprints; scrum-based sprint cycle consists of: